smileservices/dev_blogpposts/DJANGO/images.md

 ### Install

-- add with pip
+Add with pip
 ```bash
 pip install django-versatileimagefield
 ```

-- in settings.py
+In settings.py
 ```python
 INSTALLED_APPS = (
     # All your other apps here